datastax/ragbot-starter/README.md

 # Start Servers

-To start the backend server, in a terminal tab run the following
+To start the backend server in the terminal, run the following:

 ```
 uvicorn api:index:app --reload
 ```

-To start the frontend in a new terminal run the following
+To start the frontend in the terminal, run the following:

 ```
 npm run next-dev